HL7/bulk-data/input/pagecontent/submit.md

 - HTTP status code `4XX` or `5XX`
 - The body SHALL be a FHIR `OperationOutcome` resource

 If a server wants to prevent a client from beginning a new submission before an in-progress submission is completed, it SHOULD respond with `429 Too Many Requests` and a [`Retry-After`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Retry-After) header.
-The `Retry-After` header SHOULD indicate how long the client should wait before trying again, either as a delay time in seconds or as an HTTP-date.
+The `Retry-After` header SHOULD indicate how long the client needs to wait before trying again, either as a delay time in seconds or as an HTTP-date.
 When provided, the client SHOULD use this information to inform the timing of a future request.

 ### Bulk Submit Status Request Flow